jay17239/DeathDoulaNicoleWeb/SANITY_CMS_GUIDE.md

 2. Update email, phone, or service area
 3. Publish changes

+### Updating Your Calendly Link
+1. Go to "Contact Information" in Sanity
+2. Find the "Calendly URL" field
+3. Enter your complete Calendly scheduling link (e.g., "https://calendly.com/your-username/consultation")
+4. Publish changes
+5. The Calendly widget on your website will automatically update with your new link

 ### Adding a New Service
 1. Click "Create" → "Service"
 2. Add title, description, and icon